 SYNC EN1 SYNC EN0 Setting Behavior 0 0 OFF CSNS SYNC is inactive (high) 0 1 VALID CSNS SYNC is active (low) when CSNS is valid.
-During switching the output of MUXMUX, the CSNS SYNC is inactive (high) 1 0 TRIG0 As in setting VALID, but after a change of the MUX, the CSNS SYNC is inactive (high) until the next PWM cycle is started 1 1 TRIG1/2 Pulses (active low) from the middle of the CSNS pulse to its end are generated.
+During switching the output of MUXMUX, the CSNS SYNC is inactive (high) 1 0 TRIGO As in setting VALID, but after a change of the MUX, the CSNS SYNC is inactive (high) until the next PWM cycle is started 1 1 TRIG1/2 Pulses (active low) from the middle of the CSNS pulse to its end are generated.
 Switching phases (output and MUX) and the time from the MUX switching to the next middle of the CSNS pulse are blanked (high)

-Figure 30.
+Figure 31.
 CSNS SYNCB valid setting

-Figure 31.
+Figure 32.
 CSNS SYNCB TRIG0 setting

-Figure 32.
+Figure 33.
 CSNS SYNCB TRIG1/2 setting

-- the CSNS SYNCB pulse is suppressed during OCH1 and during OFF phase of the PWM - the CSNS SYNCB is blanked during settling time of the CSNS multiplexer and ACM switching by a fixed time of $t{DLY(on)} + t{CSNS(SET)}$ - when a PWM clock fail is detected, the CSNS SYNCB delivers a signal with 50 % duty cycle at a fixed period of 6.5 ms - when the output is programmed with 100 % PWM, the CSNS SYNCB delivers a logic[0] a high pulse with the length of 100 $\mu$ s (typ.) during the PWM counter overflow for TRIG0 and TRIG1/2 settings, as shown in Figure 33
+- the CSNS SYNCB pulse is suppressed during OCHI and during off phase of the PWM - the CSNS SYNCB is blanked during settling time of the CSNS multiplexer and ACM switching by a fixed time of $t{DLY(ON)} + t{CSNS(SET)}$ - when a PWM clock fail is detected, the CSNS SYNCB delivers a signal with 50 % duty cycle at a fixed period of 6.5 ms - when the output is programmed with 100 % PWM, the CSNS SYNCB delivers a logic[0] high pulse with the length of 100 $\mu$ s (typ.) during the PWM counter overflow for TRIG0 and TRIG1/2 settings, as shown in Figure 34

-Figure 33.
-CSNS SYNCB when the output is programmed for 100 %
+Figure 34.
+CSNS SYNCB when the output is programmed with 100 %

-- During an output fault, the CSNS SYNCB signal for current sensing does not deliver a trigger signal until the output is enabled again
+- In case of output fault, the CSNS SYNCB signal for current sensing does not deliver a trigger signal until the output is enabled again